-Opportunity is offered at most ordinary meetings of the General Purposes Committee and its sub-committees and the Planning Committee for members of the public to raise issues directly related to items on the agenda.
+Opportunity is offered at most ordinary meetings of the General Purposes Committee and its sub-committees and the Planning Committee for residents to raise issues directly related to items on the agenda.

-Any member of the public wishing to speak at a meeting would need to inform the Clerk of the item they wished to speak on and the issues they wish to raise within the period between the publishing of an agenda and two working days before the meeting.
+Any resident wishing to speak at a meeting would need to inform the Clerk of the item they wished to speak on and the issues they wish to raise within the period between the publishing of an agenda and two working days before the meeting.